Data Structures for Halfplane Proximity Queries and Incremental Voronoi Diagrams: Transformations

-In this view, we also define the \emph{left mark} of an edge to be the label of the region to the left of the edge, and similarly for the \emph{right mark}.
+Define the \emph{left mark} of an edge to be the label of the region to the left of the edge, and symmetrically for the \emph{right mark}.
 Thus, the two marks of an edge define the two points $p_i$ and $p_j$ whose bisector line contains the Voronoi edge.
-If an edge is the left edge of its parent node, then the edge's right mark is simply the key of that parent, because the right edge of the parent creates an inflection point at the parent.
-Similarly, if an edge is the right edge of its parent node, then the edge's left mark is the key of that parent.
-Intuitively, in either case, if we walk up from the edge on its ``underside'', then we immediately find a local maximum in the region.
-On the other hand, in either case, the other mark of the edge is the key of the parent node of the deepest ancestor edge that has the opposite orientation (left versus right): this bending point is the first inflection point we encounter as we walk up the tree on the ``top side'' of the edge.
 The tree $T$ is not balanced, so we use a grappa tree to represent it and the left and right marks of edges.